Updated: February 16, 2022

 Sometimes you can run into problems, depending how the theme code is setup, but that’s part of the fun in learning 🤓

-To install the library, download the latest file from that lazysizes page, upload to your Shopify theme Assets folder and name it lazysizes.min.js, then include it in your theme.liquid <head>
+To install the library, download the latest file from that lazysizes page, upload to your Shopify theme Assets folder and name it lazysizes.min.js, then include it in your theme.liquid <head> section like this:

 <!--Lazy Loading -->